 The origins of nanoplastics in environmental systems follow two primary pathways.
 Secondary nanoplastics form through the progressive degradation of larger plastic debris via mechanical abrasion, photochemical oxidation, and biological degradation processes (Shen, Zhang et al. 2019).
 Mechanical abrasion, photochemical oxidation and biological degradation of larger plastic debris result in the formation of microplastics, which can further fragment to nanoscale dimensions.
 This degradation cascade means that every piece of macroplastic debris has the potential to generate countless nanoplastic particles over time.
 Primary nanoplastics originate directly from consumer products and industrial processes, including cosmetics, personal care products, synthetic textiles, tire wear particles, and industrial manufacturing processes that intentionally produce or inadvertently release nanoscale plastic materials into the environment (Mattsson, Jocic et al. 2018).

 Figure 2: Mechanisms of Nanoplastic interference inside cell.
+(Source:…….?)

 A recent concern is the degradation of plastics from macro- to micro- and even to nanosized particles smaller than 100 nm in size.
 At the nanoscale, plastics are difficult to detect and can be transported in air, soil, and water compartments, highlighting both the analytical challenges and environmental mobility that characterise this emerging contaminant class (Ivleva 2021).